CS126SP20/final-project-devjwadhwa/README.md

 ## About

 My project is an adaptation of a maze runner game the developer played in his childhood.
-The point is to run as fast and possible and reach the end of the maze.
+The point is to run as fast and possible and reach the end of the maze, while enjoying the different screens the player is in.

 ## Dependencies